-“This is a day you are to commemorate; for the generations to come you shall celebrate it as a festival to the Lord—a lasting ordinance.” – Exodus 12:14
+This is a day you are to commemorate; for the generations to come you shall celebrate it as a festival to the Lord—a lasting ordinance.

 Celebrating the Jewish Festivals remains a very important part of Israeli culture to this day, reminding Israelis of the Lord’s faithfulness in sustaining and protecting the Israelites during their sojourn in the desert.
 The traditions, elements and prayers that accompany the Jewish festivals speak to us as they serve to remind us about God’s everlasting protection, provision, and promises.

-Sukkot (The Feast of Tabernacles): Sukkot is a 7-day celebration of the fall harvest.
+Sukkot is a 7-day celebration of the fall harvest.
 During this time tabernacles or booths are raised up to commemorate God’s care and protection of the Israelites during their forty years in the desert.
 Sukkot reminds us to this day of God’s provision and faithfulness.

-Hanukkah (The Feast of Dedication/Lights): Hanukkah commemorates the rededication of the Second Temple in Jerusalem during the Maccabean revolt against the Seleucid Empire.
+Hanukkah commemorates the rededication of the Second Temple in Jerusalem during the Maccabean revolt against the Seleucid Empire.
 It also celebrates the miraculous provision of oil for the menorah in the temple.
-After cleansing the temple only enough oil was found to keep the menorah (the symbol of God’s presence) burning for one day, but God performed a miracle and the oil burned for 8 days, the time needed to make new oil following God’s commandments.
+After cleansing the temple only enough oil was found to keep the menorah (the symbol of God’s presence) burning for one day, but God performed a miracle by having the oil burn for 8 days, the time needed to make new oil following God’s commandments.

-Purim (Feast of Lots): Purim celebrates the deliverance of the Jews by the Jewish queen, Esther (Hadassah) in Shushan, Persia.
+Purim celebrates the deliverance of the Jews by the Jewish queen, Esther (Hadassah) in Shushan, Persia.
 This yearly feast is a joyous celebration commemorating the foiled plot of Haman to destroy all of the Jews in King Xerxes kingdom in Persia.

 Thank you for blessing the nation of Israel!